wangjksjtu/multi-embedding-cws/README.md

 #### Preprocessing

 ```
-python preprocess.py --rootDir <ROOTDIR> --corpusAll Corpora/all.txt --resultFile pre_chars_for_w2v.txt
+python preprocess.py --rootDir Corpora --corpusAll Corpora/all.txt --resultFile pre_chars_for_w2v.txt
 python getpinyin.py
 python getwubi.py
 ```

-__ROOTDIR__ is the absolute path of your corpus.
-In the data directory, it's the rootCorpora.
+If you want to use your own data, please replace `Corpora` to the path of your corpus.
 Run `python preprocess.py -h` to see more details.

 #### Word2vec Training
 ```